 The Popular Price Dolls appear to be the first dolls produced in collaboration with noted Barbie artist Mikelman.
 Helena Hamilton teamed with him and his business partner, Barbie-and-fashion-doll dealer Paul David, to collaborate on several years’ worth of Candi Girls.
 Paul David became a major dealer of Candi Girls.
 According to Paul David in his catalog #158 (1998), it was he who paid for the new, straight arms, with hands that featured separated fingers, that the Popular Price Doll Candi Girls were now sporting.
 The Popular Price Dolls sported a wrist tag that read “Candi Couture.”
 But that would soon change.

 In 1997 Hamilton Design Systemes introduced China Doll Candi Girl.
 She was a limited edition of 3000, with makeup by Mikelman.
 It was the China Doll that first brought Candi Girls to my attention.
-This Paul David ad from 1997 compelled me to buy her.

-I had never heard of Candi Girl dolls, but when I saw this ad I was smitten.
+I had never heard of Candi Girl dolls, but when I saw this doll I was smitten.
 She was beautiful, more beautiful than the creepy, large-eyed Barbie dolls that lined the shelves of toy stores in the ’90s.
 This doll was for grown-ups!

 China Doll Candi Girl came in a turquoise dress, but when the factory in China ran out of the turquoise material, they substituted a red synthetic damask fabric.

 Of the 3000 China Girl Candi Girls, 400 of them were produced with the red dress.